 Rights of civil servants

-The sovereigntist leader is concerned about the consequences of this government posture vis-à-vis the rights of public sector employees.
+The sovereigntist leader is concerned regarding the consequences of this government posture vis-à-vis the rights of public sector employees.
 He recalls that the law allows civil servants to be members of a political party, to attend a political meeting, to make a contribution to a political party or to be a candidate in an election.
 After an electoral defeat, they are reinstated in their jobs.
-The PQ has also obtained a legal opinion about the situation of Stephan Fogaing.
+The PQ has also obtained a legal opinion regarding the situation of Stephan Fogaing.

 “If we force all civil servants to remain silent from now on, at the discretion of senior civil servants or the will of Mr. Fitzgibbon’s office, we have more important, broader problems that arise at the level of democracy.”